 The comparison to Sekiro is astonishingly accurate.
 The game's combat system borrows all of Sekiro's great ideas, while removing most of the trial and error.
 And most importantly, Fallen Order has no consumables, so there's no loss of items when you die!
 Although they do still treat experience in the Dark Souls way.
 I'll put my discussion of the game first and story at the bottom.

 The game uses Sekiro's one-button block/parry system, where a parry is just a well-timed block.
-The stamina meter is basically Sekiro's posture meter, except that emptying it means a lot less (and it's recharge rate is unaffected by health).
-Emptying an enemy's stamina breaks their guard and lets you get a couple of hits (sometimes just one), but it doesn't insta-kill them.
-Against a lot of enemies, you're expected to empty their stamina several times to kill them, and it's balanced so that that's a reasonable proposition.
+The stamina meter is basically Sekiro's posture meter, except that emptying it means a lot less (and its recharge rate is unaffected by health): emptying an enemy's stamina breaks their guard and lets you get a couple of hits (sometimes just one), but it doesn't insta-kill them.
+Against a lot of enemies, you're expected to empty their stamina several times to kill them.

 The combat system is well balanced in that all the options are useful.
 In almost every fight, a mix of dodging, parrying, and blocking is called for, and all the Force powers can find a place.
 There's never a fight that railroads any one tactic.

 The game has a leveling system pretty much like Sekiro, except there's no shopping; you only use skill points to unlock abilities organzed in three trees: Force, Lightsaber, and Survival.

 The upgrades are well balanced.
 There are no bad ones, and quite a few that seem like "OMG I have to get that that'll make me unstoppable!", and they are really good, but there are no game-breakers.